-The Valuation Office Agency (VOA) regularly reassesses and updates the rateable values of all non-domestic properties, usually every five years.
+The Valuation Office Agency (VOA) regularly reassesses and updates the rateable values of all non-domestic properties.
 This is called a revaluation.
 This is done to maintain fairness in the system by redistributing the total amount payable in Non-Domestic Rates, reflecting changes in the property market.
 Revaluation does not raise extra revenue overall.

-The rateable value is assessed by the Valuation Office Agency (VOA), which is an agency of HM Revenue and Customs.
+The rateable value is assessed by the VOA, which is an agency of HM Revenue and Customs.

 A property's rateable value is an assessment of the annual rent the property would attract if it were available to let on the open market at a fixed valuation date:

-You can find more information on the 2017 Revaluation, rateable values, and Non-Domestic Rates on the Government's website.
-You can also estimate your Non-Domestic Rates bill, including any small business rate relief the council may apply.
+You can find more information on the 2023 Revaluation, rateable values, and Non-Domestic Rates on the Government's website .
+There is a Frequently Asked Questions document and you can also estimate your Non-Domestic Rates bill, including any small business rate relief the council may apply.

 For further information, please contact Revenues: